-Mnem Name Function SKPDN, CPU Power Fail If the Power Fail flag is 1 (i.e., power is failing), the Flag Is One next sequential word is skipped. skpdz, Cpu Skip If Power Fail Flag Is Zero If the Power Fail flag is 0 (i.e., power is not failing), the next sequential word is skipped.
+Mnem Name Function skpdn, Cpu Skip If Power Fail Flag Is One If the Power Fail flag is 1 (i.e., power is failing), the next sequential word is skipped.
+SKPDZ, CPU Skip If Power Fail Flag Is Zero If the Power Fail flag is 0 (i.e., power is not failing), the next sequential word is skipped.